 10. Increase oven temperature to 450˚F and roast for about 20 minutes, to get the skin extra crispy.

-11. Remove from the oven and allow porchetta to rest for about 15 minutes.
+11. Remove from the oven and allow porchetta to rest for about 15 minutes (internal temperature should finish at 155-160˚F).
 Thinly slice with a serrated knife and serve.

 1 whole pork belly (skin-on), about 12 lbs.